 Over the past fifty years the Harlow Art Trust has built up a remarkable collection of sculpture by some of the foremost names in modern and contemporary art which attracts visitors to Harlow from all over the world.
 To walk around the centre of Harlow is to experience a large-scale open-air art museum, designated a sculpture town in 2011 and winning the Marsh Prize in the same year.
 For information on Harlow Art Trust please visit www.harlowarttrust.co.uk.

-This App will guide you in exploring some of the 79 sculptures on public view in Harlow.
+This App will guide you in exploring some of the 83 sculptures on public view in Harlow.
 Choose a trail and begin your journey, there is a trail to suit everyone with information about each sculpture, pictures and access information.
 Every sculpture in the collection can be viewed on the map and by using the list button .When you have chosen a trail you can pick it up at any point and follow the route.
+Harlow sculpture collection has been commissioned by the Harlow Art Trust since 1953 and includes the work of world famous sculptors such as Henry Moore and Barbara Hepworth.
+The original founding members of the Art Trust were Sir Frederick Gibberd and Lady Gibberd.
+Sir Frederick Gibberd was the master town planner for Harlow and these sculptures were part of his vision to make Harlow a great town to live and work in.